aibaribrayev/production-newsapi/Readme.md

     "password":"yourpassword"
 }
 ```
 If the account exists, then new JWT token will be generated for next 12 hours.
+You can change it in application.properties.

 ### 2. News, Source and Task requests